wbamberg/idl-reference/docs/nsIIncrementalDownload.md

 extension like ".part" to the end of the destination to protect users from
 accidentally running "blah.exe" before it is a complete file.

-@param uri
-       The URI to fetch.
-@param destination
-       The location where the file is to be stored.
-@param chunkSize
-       The size of the chunks to fetch.
-A non-positive value results in
-       the default chunk size being used.
-@param intervalInSeconds
-       The amount of time to wait between fetching chunks.
-Pass a
-       negative to use the default interval, or 0 to fetch the remaining
-       part of the file in one chunk.

 #### Parameters ####